Rahihi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints a number with two decimal places, followed by a new line.
+Write a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables

-The number will be stored in the environment variable NUM.
+The script should display the result, followed by a new line